 St. Mary of the Angels is proud of the strength of its core curriculum and are pleased to be able to offer students a broad range of electives from which to choose.
 Students increasingly have the responsibility of selecting their course of studies as they move through the school.
 Such choices are made in consultation with parents, their Learning Advisors, the Deputy Principal - Learning and Teaching, the VCE Coordinator and the Careers/Pathways Coordinator.

-Religious Education, English, Mathematics, Health and Physical Education, Science and Humanities.
+Religious Education, Integrated English/Humanities, Mathematics, Health and Physical Education, Science and Languages (Italian).

 Year 7 Art / Technology Subjects